joeappleton18/cda401/sessions/session3/assigment.md

 </div> <!-- [END]#myDiv -->
 ```

-* At the top of each page:
+* At the top of each page (optional), but helps me mark:

 ```html
 <!--